iluwatar/java-design-patterns/dirty-flag/README.md

 ---
-title: "Dirty Flag Design Pattern: Efficient State Tracking in Java"
+title: "Dirty Flag Pattern in Java: Optimizing Performance with Change Tracking"
+shortTitle: Dirty Flag
 description: "Learn about the Dirty Flag design pattern in Java for efficient state tracking and resource management.
 Avoid unnecessary computations with practical examples and use cases."
 category: Behavioral
 language: en